Carbon Footprint Targets And Personal Carbon Budgets

-This step will look at a global carbon budget, personal carbon budgets, potential to shrink, starting to shrink and target footprints.
+This step will look at a global carbon budget, personal carbon budgets, potential to shrink, starting to shrink and carbon footprint targets.

 This step brings together ideas from the first two steps of this guide.
 In the first step we described the global carbon footprint and how it can be split into personal, capital, government and land use emissions.
 In the second step we discussed an emissions pathway that was consistent with keeping warming below 2°C (3.6°F).
 By combining these two ideas we can create a global carbon budget consistent with limiting warming to 2°C (3.6°F) and then work back from there to an individual budget.